gchenpu/idealized/Tutorial_whole_v1.md

 # Tutorial for running the FMS models
 This is a tutorial for running a modified version of GFDL FMS models.
+Three models will be used that combine the GFDL dynamical core with physics of varying complexity.
+The first one employs the dry Held-Suarez physics where the diabatic heating is represented by relaxation to a prescribed radiative equilibrium temperature.
+This setup isolates the role of large-scale dynamics by greatly simplifying the physical processes and enables clean tests for theories.
+The second model considers the partial contribution of moisture by applying the gray-radiation scheme.
+The third model further includes the cloud parameterization schemes to better represent the radiative processes.

-This version has an option to override the advective zonal mean zonal wind (see <reference> for more details) in the dynamical core.
+All three models are modified to have an option to override the advective zonal mean zonal wind (see <reference> for more details) in the dynamical core.
 The first part of the tutorial introduces a python script that compiles and run models automatically.
 The second part introduces the modifications to the model code.
 The third part document the setups for a few standrad and overriding simulations.

 ## Part I: A quick start (introducing the python script)